BrownCS1951x/fpv2021/README.md

 First, in VSCode, close any editor tabs that you aren't using anymore.
 Then open the Command Palette (`ctrl-shift-p` or `cmd-shift-p`) and run `Lean: Restart`.
+You might find it useful to map this to a hotkey in VSCode.
+Rob uses `ctrl-r`.

 If that doesn't work, let's make sure you have a fresh copy of the library.
 In the root `fpv2021` directory, run: